vmware-tanzu-labs/educates-training-platform/dashboard/opt/renderer/workshop/content/dashboard-image.md

 Go through the workshop and perform the steps described to check that a browser will work with the workshop environment.

-Note that this workshop gives all possible scenarios that might arise with a workshop.
-A specific workshop may not use all the mechanisms described here.

 The recommended web browsers are Chrome and Firefox.
 Ensure you are using an up to date version of the web browser.